 Review of the Act

-Section 171 of the Act required that the Director-General of Health carry out a review of the Health Practitioners Competence Assurance Act in 2008.
+Section 171 of the Act required that the Director-General of Health carry out a review of the Health Practitioners Competence Assurance Act.
+This was completed in 2009.

 Note: These are PDFs.
 If you have difficulty accessing them please contact the library for another file format.